About participating in clinical research

 When developing drugs or other treatments, it is necessary to study the effects and side-effects of the treatment for the disease it is hoped to cure.
 Rigorous requirements are set up for the symptoms or absence of symptoms of the disease being studied.
 For this reason, people with a disease or healthy volunteer research subjects must meet certain requirements for the study, in order for researchers to answer certain questions about the treatment.

 Participation in a clinical trial is free and some trials are paid.
 The amount paid depends on the time of participation and the degree of discomfort.
-There is statutory compensation for travel or being away from work.

 If you have a diagnosed disease, you participation in a study may contribute to finding a treatment which is more effective and better tolerated than the existing treatment.
 Sometimes an individual patient does not draw any benefit from the treatment, but still contributes to answering an important question and thus helps other patients with the same disease.